esp-rs/esp-storage/README.md

 opt-level = 3
 ```

 Make sure to call the functions in an interrupt-free context.
+On ESP32 there is the default-feauture `critical-section` which will ensure this.

 ## License